Sneha-Das2005/customer-behavior-data-analysis/README.md

 * Promote top-performing products
 * Target high-revenue customer groups

-Project Structure:

-├── data/
-├── notebooks/
-├── sql/
-├── dashboard/
-├── images/
-└── README.md

-How to Run
+How to Run:

 1. Run the Jupyter Notebook for cleaning and EDA.
 2. Load the cleaned data into MySQL.
 3. Execute the SQL queries.
-4. Open the `.pbix` file in Power BI and refresh the data.
+4. Open the .pbix file in Power BI and refresh the data.